 Sometimes, however, the best takeaways can be found in fictional form – especially when Hollywood is involved.
 To prove it, we’ve compiled a list of the best entrepreneur movies that every aspiring business owner should watch, from real-life biopics to guerilla documentaries.

 Inspiring, practical and often thought-provoking, these films will undoubtedly make you reflect, no matter where you are on your entrepreneurial journey, so get the popcorn ready and start making notes.

 1. The Founder (2016)

-With a strong focus on the ownership wrangling that defined McDonald’s’ early years, you could be forgiven for thinking that The Founder is simply The Social Network for fast food.
-At its heart, though, this 2016 drama is less corporate drama and more character study, pinpointing the dedication, persistence and, indeed, ruthlessness that is often needed to succeed in business.
+With a strong focus on the ownership wrangling that defined McDonald’s’ early years, you could be forgiven for thinking that The Founder is simply a Social Network for the fast food industry.
+At its heart, though, this 2016 offering is less corporate drama and more character study, highlighting the dedication, persistence and, indeed, ruthlessness that is often needed to succeed in business.

 The titular founder in question is Ray Kroc, a struggling 1950s door-to-door salesman who stumbles upon the original McDonald’s restaurant – and with it, an opportunity to find his own fortune by franchising it.
 Based on Kroc’s real-life autobiography, it pulls no punches; the man himself is not a particularly likeable or moral operator, remarking at one point that “contracts are like hearts – they’re made to be broken”.
 It does, however, illustrate how running a business can turn ugly when it reaches a certain size, as well as how single-mindedness and perseverance are the secrets to winning – no matter how ugly the victory.

 Now, I know what you're thinking.
-How the heck does a 52-year-old, over-the-hill milkshake machine salesman build a fast food empire with 16,000 restaurants, in 50 states, in 5 foreign countries, with an annual revenue of in the neighborhood of $700m?
+How the heck does a 52-year-old, over-the-hill milkshake machine salesman build a fast food empire with 16,000 restaurants, in 50 states, in 5 foreign countries, with an annual revenue in the neighborhood of $700m?
 One word: persistence.
 Nothing in this world can take the place of good old persistence.
 Talent won't.
 Nothing's more common than unsuccessful men with talent.
 Genius won't.
 Unrecognized genius is practically a cliché.
 Education won't.
 Why the world is full of educated fools.
 Persistence and determination alone are all powerful.

 2. The Inventor: Out for Blood in Silicon Valley (2019)